 Don’t hold back in sharing your thoughts in the comments sections of individual posts and, if you like the site, do join the community by signing up in the box to share my experience and news about my latest projects and help yourself get fluent as rapidly, efficiently and with as much fun as possible.
 I love to hear from visitors to the site and you can contact me by email at gareth [at] howtogetfluent [dot] com.

-Sign up for updates and my free one-week 2018 video course “Discover how to get fluent”.
+Sign up in the box to join the Howtogetfluent Email Club (for updates and offers) and to get my free one-week video course in 2021 “Discover how to get fluent”.
 Let’s connect and learn languages together!